How to Dip Coat a PCB | Conformal Coating Step-by-Step Guide

 1) Tools & Materials You’ll Need

-• Conformal coating (dip grade) – per your spec and environment.
+• Conformal coating (dip grade): per your specification and environment.

-• Dip tank with lift/withdrawal control – steady speed and dwell timing.
+• Dip tank + lift/withdrawal control: consistent speed and repeatable dwell timing.

-• Viscosity & temperature control – Zahn cup (or equivalent), thermometer.
+• Viscosity & temperature control: Zahn cup (or equivalent) and thermometer (record every check).

-• Filtration & covers – reduce contaminants and solvent loss.
+• Filtration & tank covers: reduce contamination and solvent loss.

-• PPE & safety – gloves, goggles, extraction/booth.
+• PPE & safety: gloves, goggles and appropriate extraction/booth.

 2) Step 1 – Clean & Prepare the PCB